Twee

 You may name Attributes in any way, from ‘Crystal Girlie’ to ‘Beatboxing’ to ‘My old Co-Worker Brendan’.
 Poetry, Unicode characters, drawings, or anything else you can think of to meaningfully represent an aspect of your character are also valid.

+These names are critically important, as all three represent your character entirely!
 Whatever you choose, have a clear idea of what these Attributes represent, and how to communicate that with your facilitator as needed.
+The concept can and will morph through play but the name may not.

 Colours